'The definitive guide to sheep and wool in Shetland.'

 - Shetland Sheep produce the worlds finest wool

-- Sheep putnumber humans in Shetland by over 12 to 1
+- Sheep outnumber humans in Shetland by over 12 to 1

-- the fleeces of Shetland sheep come in more than 30 different colours and patterns - each with its own name drawn from norn, the ancient langauge of Shetland
+- the fleeces of Shetland sheep come in more than 30 different colours and patterns - each with its own name drawn from norn, the ancient language of Shetland

 - Shetlands two main wool producers (both called Jamieson) between them produce yarn in over 300 colours

 - The first sheep were brought to Shetland more than 5000 years ago

 - more than 15% of Shetlanders keep sheep